 Global Protection Corp. is a bespoke maker of condoms.
-Or semi-bespoke. anyway.
-Its new brand, myOne Perfect Fit condoms, come in 10 lengths, nine widths and 60 sizes in total, according to a very ill-timed, very boys-clubby launch campaign touting the product.
+Or semi-bespoke anyway, with a new brand, myOne Perfect Fit condoms that come in 10 lengths, 9 widths and 60 sizes in total, according to a very ill-timed, very boys-clubby launch campaign touting the product.

-A video at the core of the campaign is men thrusting their hips back and forth as their crotches—their penises really—“talk” about the discomfort they feel when wearing ordinary condoms.
+A video at the core of the campaign is full of men thrusting their hips back and forth as their crotches—their penises really—“talk” about the discomfort they feel when wearing ordinary condoms.

 The setting for the ad is a suburban house party.
 Both men and women are in attendance, although no woman has a speaking part—they’re really just part of the scenery.
-Objects essentially.
-This campaign is strictly about how the guys feel during sex.
+Objects, essentially.
+Yeah, this campaign is strictly about how the guys feel during sex.
 For all you can tell from this ad, women don’t have feelings during sex.

-This video is about the guys and their penises and the way their pelvises thrust when their dicks “talk.”
-This video ad would be stupid and offensive anytime, but its particularly so now in the midst of the Harvey Weinstein scandal, in which so many woman have allegedly been scarred at the hands of one very evil or sick (maybe both it’s hard to say) individual.
+Yeah this video is about the guys and their penises and the way their pelvises thrust when their dicks “talk.”
+This video ad would be stupid and offensive anytime, but its particularly so now in the midst of the Harvey Weinstein scandal where so many woman have allegedly been scarred at the hands of one very evil or sick (maybe both it’s hard to say) individual.

 I know.
 Hilarious, right?